 |Blood testing may be done to measure the levels of certain hormones.

-If a pituitary tumor is suspected, a person can have any number of tests.
+If a pituitary tumor is suspected, you may have several tests.
 These include:

-Blood or urine testing.
-The kind of testing a person has will depend on what the doctor finds in the initial physical exam.
-The doctor will measure a set of hormone levels in the urine and/or in the blood.
-Different kinds of blood tests may be done depending on what kind of pituitary tumor a person is suspected to have.
-Blood tests may be done at specific times of the day, and urine may need to be collected in a large container over a 24-hour period.
+The kind of tests you have will depend on what the doctor finds in your physical exam.
+The doctor will measure a set of hormone levels in your urine or blood.
+Different kinds of blood tests may be done depending on what kind of pituitary tumor you are believed to have.
+Blood tests may be done at certain times of the day.
+Urine may need to be collected in a large container over a 24-hour period.

-Magnetic resonance imaging (MRI).
-This test uses magnets and radio waves to take pictures of the inside of the body.
-MRIs can show more detail than other imaging studies.
+MRI uses magnets and radio waves to take pictures of the inside of the body.
+MRIs can show more detail than other imaging tests.
 The MRI is the standard imaging test used to find pituitary tumors of all types.
-MRIs can also help the surgeons to select the type of surgery necessary to remove the tumor.
+MRIs can also help surgeons to select the type of surgery to remove the tumor, if needed.